Harvester57/Harvester57.github.io/content/authors/admin/_index.md

 ### Education

-I graduated with a M.Sc in Information Security from ESIEA Paris (a top French engineering school, part of the "Grandes Ecoles") in August 2018.
+I graduated with a M.Sc in Information Security from ESIEA Paris (a top French engineering school, part of the ["Grandes écoles"](https://en.wikipedia.org/wiki/Grande_%C3%A9cole)) in August 2018.
 During my graduate studies, I was an apprentice at Bureau Veritas’ R&D center in La Défense, Paris.

 I worked in the RAMS department, and my main areas of work were: